The Most Local Stays in Tonga

 Want to get a real local experience in Tonga?
 Try homestays, B&Bs and guesthouses nestled in the villages across the island groups of Tongatapu, ‘Eua, Vava’u and Ha’apai!
 Although the Airbnb-style homestay hasn’t quite hit off in Tonga just yet, local guesthouses and B&Bs incorporated into authentic Tongan villages away from the tourist centres have been an amazing way to experience Tongan hospitality and culture for years and continue to be!
 Travellers seeking authentic Tongan accommodation won’t struggle to find them across the islands, especially as we’ve listed a few of the best village- and homestays in Tonga below!

 Note that Tonga is an ever-evolving country with some services that accommodations provide changing with little notice.
 While we try to keep our accommodation listings up-to-date, know that some services may have changed.
 If you have an update, feel free to reach out.

 On a tight budget?
 Looking to get a taste of living like a local?
 Take a look at Paea’s Guest House.
-Although the owners operate the Tonga Holiday Villa, they open up their own property to travellers looking for an affordable place to stay.
-The friendly owners are involved with guests, sometimes offering lifts into town (which is needed as it’s quite far away), meals for guests and more.
-They also offer very affordable Tours of Tongatapu Island as part of their tourism operation (find out more on Viator and Tripadvisor).
+Although the owners operate the Tonga Holiday Villa and Tonga Cottage, they open up their own property in a village suburb of Nuku’alofa to travellers looking for an affordable place to stay.
+The friendly owners are involved with guests, sometimes offering lifts into town (which is needed as it’s quite far away), meals and more.
+They also offer tours of Tongatapu Island as part of their tourism operation.
 The homestay offers one private bedroom for up to two guests with a private bathroom.
-Learn more about how to get around Nuku’alofa, which you might need considering the guest house’s location, in the 7 Ways to Get to Nuku’alofa (& Around Nuku’alofa).
+Learn more about this accommodation and more in our guide, Where to Stay on Tongatapu: The Best Accommodations.

 Check Paea’s Guest House out: